funkypozzy/firmware/README.md

 ## Customised OpenIPC firmware for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x

-I forked the OpenIPC firmware official repository and then I created branch named "wifi" to do my experiments.
+I first forked the official OpenIPC/firmware repository into my own.
+Then, I created a new branch called "wifi" from my forked repository.
+This gives me three versions: the original repository managed by OpenIPC, my forked repository which is a snapshot at a certain date of the original, and the "wifi" branch where I will do my testing.

 ![image](https://github.com/user-attachments/assets/226fbad1-3bf7-4fd5-a5b6-ad63b9eab8b4)